 Here are some stores that I liked (even though I’m not a great shopper):

-- Art & Crafts – one of the best folk shops selling traditional Transylvania souvenirs.
+- Art & Crafts (10am-5pm Monday to Friday; 9am-6pm Saturdays) – one of the best folk shops selling traditional Transylvania souvenirs.

-- Antiques – I saw so many antique items that I want to bring home (but can’t).
+- Antique Shop Sighisoara (9am-8pm Mondays; 10:30am-8pm Tuesday to Sunday) – I saw so many antique items that I want to bring home (but didn’t).

-- Bolda de Fer – another amazing antique store with rooms full of electric items.
+- Bolda de Fer (11am-6pm) – another amazing antique store with rooms full of eclectic items.

 If you are up for a short hike, there is an easy trail to the Breite Oak Tree Reserve near Sighisoara.
 The hike starts not too far from the city centre, and the entire hike can be completed in half a day.